 We cannot gloss over the hard stuff, as that can leave people that we want to engage with instead feeling unheard.
 We can create more momentum towards hope with a mindful transition in the conversation and this work.

 My son has shared that he doesn’t want to talk about global warming (he said when he learned about it in 4th grade science class it scared him too much), it feels too big.
 Likely we are all in the same boat, to a degree (no pun intended).
 What I have tried to offer back is how I feel anxious too at times.
 I feel daunted, but I also know there are stories of solutions working and bright spots that matter to remember, and good people working every day to solve the climate crisis.
 During that particular conversation about summer dread he suddenly exclaimed, “look, Mama!
 Another electric car!”
 And soon we were playing one of his favorite games: spotting electric car models.

 It’s critical to talk about a problem if we want to solve it.
 Let’s be real—this is hard.
 This can feel too big, especially as we look through the smoke to headlines of heatwaves and forest fires.
 Yet if we talk about it more we also can remember we are in this together.
 We know we still have a window of time to address the climate crisis – people are thirsty for solutions.
 We need to name what we’re facing, including our negative emotions about it, to move towards a place of deep, grounded, realistic hope and more momentum.

-Kimberly was a 2008 Media, Communications, and Information Policy Fellow with the Rockwood Leadership Program.
-She started her career with Green Corps, the field school for environmental organizing.
-She graduated from the University of Vermont with a B.A. in Environmental Studies and a minor in Women's Studies.
+She is 2008 Media, Communications, and Information Policy Fellow with the Rockwood Leadership Program.
+She started her career with Green Corps, the field school for environmental organizing after graduating from the University of Vermont with a B.A. in Environmental Studies and a minor in Women's Studies.